How to Write a Design Brief

 The business ecosystem is marred by many challenges, some of which a new design approach or a rebrand can fix.
 Your challenges may include things like:

-- Not connecting with the target audience despite heavy social media presence.
+• Not connecting with the target audience or seeing your expected conversions despite heavy social media presence.

 The designers need to understand the root of the problem before they embark on the project.
-This we’ll help them to make better design decisions.
+This will help them to make better design decisions.

 4. Your target market